nemo0622/pokeemerald_base/README.md

 - Default "Fast" text speed
 - PC Access in PokéNav through "Condition" menu (only in Fly-enabled maps, so it's restricted in "dungeon" areas for balance)
 - Press Start in Bag menu to sort bag items!
+- Some Generation 9 Pokémon!
+    - Sprigatito, Fuecoco, and Quaxly Lines

 ## Known Issues, Future Plans, & Credits!